Joseph W. Baldwin House: Historic context

-Good transportation is a leading reason for Wyoming's prosperity.
+Transportation networks were a leading reason for Wyoming's prosperity in the nineteenth century.
 The city lies near the old pre-statehood road that connected Cincinnati with locations farther north, such as Fort Hamilton and Fallen Timbers.
 Curves in the road were cut off in 1806, forming a new road that is today followed by Springfield Pike through central Wyoming.
 Improvements in the 1830s only enhanced its importance.
 By this time, another mode of transportation had become significant: the Miami and Erie Canal was built a short distance to the east in 1828, and the village of Lockland grew up along its side.
 Railroads reached the city in 1851 with the construction of the Cincinnati, Hamilton, and Dayton Railroad on the border between Lockland and Wyoming.

 Because of Wyoming's proximity to the industry of Lockland, its easy transportation to the booming city of Cincinnati, and its pleasant scenery, many wealthy industrialists purchased local farms and built grand country houses.
 Most such houses were built in the Wyoming Hills area, west of Springfield Pike; growth in this area continued until the coming of the Great Depression.
 Although not an industrialist, Joseph Baldwin was among the city's leading businessmen: much of his career was spent as an executive with C.R.
 Talbot, a company manufacturing nails and other iron products, while the latter part of his career was spent with Equitable Life Insurance Company.
 Baldwin had the house built in 1884, and he lived in it until selling it in 1900 to Lawrence Maxwell, a Cincinnati lawyer who owned it for the next seven years.